Essential Checklist of Documents for Importing into Australia:

 2. House Bill of Lading (HBL)

-The House Bill of Lading is issued by a freight forwarder or consolidator and provides additional shipment details for individual containers or parcels within the shipment.
-This document is critical for tracking specific consignments, especially when multiple buyers share a single shipment.
+The House Bill of Lading is issued by your freight forwarder or consolidator.
+It provides granular shipment details for your specific cargo within the larger shipment.

 3. Commercial Invoice